getsentry/sentry-react-native/docs/index.rst

     sentry-cli upload-dsym

-You can find the slugs in the URL of your project (sentry.io/your-org-slug/your-project-slug) If you don't have an auth token yet you can [create an auth token here](https://sentry.io/api/).
+You can find the slugs in the URL of your project (sentry.io/your-org-slug/your-project-slug) If you don't have an auth token yet you can `create an auth token here <https://sentry.io/api/>`_.

 This also uploads debug symbols in the last line which however will not work for bitcode enabled builds.
 If you are using bitcode you need to remove that